Sakamoto Days: Adaptation

-For the animated adaptation, Masaki Watanabe served as the director.
+For the animated adaptation, Masaki Watanabe served as the director of the first season.
 Watanabe noted that Sakamoto's design reflects the original manga's expressiveness while distinguishing his two forms; the fat version has a symbolically deformed face, while the skinny version is more realistic.
 Watanabe highlighted Sakamoto's distinctive personality and calm daily life, which create a striking contrast during action sequences involving his obese physique.
 The director also emphasized the unique sound effects and vocal performances for Shin, which were carefully crafted under his guidance.
 Reflecting on the narrative, Watanabe noted that despite its comedic foundation, the series occasionally delivers unexpected moments of violence, an aspect he found particularly commendable.
 Despite his experience with shōnen manga, Watanabe found Sakamoto Days to be a unique challenge, as he aimed to balance intense action sequences with the lighthearted tone established by Suzuki.
 One of the most demanding scenes in the early episodes involved a rollercoaster fight, which required extensive time to create a detailed 3D model and manage the scene's vibrant color palette.
 The animation was done using Clip Studio Paint and Adobe, incorporating a paper texture to enhance the visual style of the action sequences.
 Additionally, the team researched real firearms to ensure their accurate depiction in the anime.

 Tomokazu Sugita voices the protagonist Taro Sakamoto, having previously been familiar with the original manga series.
 Initially cast as Kashima, he was later asked to voice Sakamoto instead, appreciating the character's relationships with family and friends.
 Nobunaga Shimazaki voices Shin Asakura, who noted that the character's perceived weakness and lack of skill, despite being over 20, creates a deliberate contrast with the stronger, more experienced characters, enhancing the cast's balance and making the dynamics more engaging.
 Lu Xiaotang is voiced by Ayane Sakura, who enjoyed exploring the character's dynamic interactions.

 Media

 Manga

-Sakamoto Days is written and illustrated by Yuto Suzuki.
-Suzuki first published a one-shot titled Sakamoto (SAKAMOTO-サカモト-) in Shueisha's Jump Giga on December 26, 2019.
+Yuto Suzuki first published a one-shot titled Sakamoto (SAKAMOTO-サカモト-) in Shueisha's Jump Giga on December 26, 2019.
 Sakamoto Days debuted in Shueisha's shōnen manga magazine Weekly Shōnen Jump on November 21, 2020.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 2, 2021.
-As of October 3, 2025, 24 volumes have been released.
+As of August, 2026, 28 volumes have been released.

 The series is simultaneously published in English by Viz Media and the Manga Plus online platform.
 Viz Media started releasing the volumes in print on April 5, 2022.

 A spin-off manga by Tetsu Ōkawa, who has worked as an assistant on the main manga, titled Sakamoto Holidays, started in Shueisha's Saikyō Jump on July 4, 2024.
 The first tankōbon volume was released on January 4, 2025.
 In June 2025, Viz Media announced that it will start publishing the volumes in both physical and digital format starting in Q2 2026.